GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
-I would do things and they would just turn out right.
+> ### Should array indices start at 0 or 1?
+My compromise of 0.5 was rejected without, I thought, proper consideration.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Stan Kelly-Bootle*

 ---
 ## 🏎 Quick Facts